OPEN-NEXT/OKH-LOSH/OSH_metadata.md

 - Information is provided via platform APIs.
 The crawler will call these APIs and collect the data in JSON files.
   - in case of GitHub/GitLab some information is provided in the API, some shall be provided in manually created [manifest files](#manifest-file), see [GitHub-Table](#github) for details
   - those manifest files can be searched via the GitHub-API (see [#24](https://github.com/OPEN-NEXT/LOSH/issues/24) for details)
-- The crawler's JSON files are handed over to a parser, who translates the data into JSON-LD and prepares it for uploading via the Wikibase-API
+- The crawler's JSON files are translated into JSON-LD and submits it to the Wikibase-API
 - a MOSH is represented by its manifest file, linking to a sBoM
   - the sBoM refrences all components of this MOSH e.g. linking to the manifest files of POSHs

 ### Glossary

-- manifest file – file in a repository containing metadata for a [MOSH](#osh-module-MOSH) or [POSH](#piece-of-osh-posh)
+- manifest file – file in a repository containing metadata for a [MOSH](#osh-module-MOSH)
 - simplified BoM (sBoM) – CSV giving the references of all components of a MOSH
 - Types of components:
   - [MOSH](#osh-module-MOSH) – module distributed as open source hardware